 An employee's work history at Stanford may include service with many different departments.
 To streamline recordkeeping, the local personnel files should follow the employee from one department to the next, thereby creating a consolidated personnel file containing the employee's complete job history.
 Local personnel files must be kept in a secure location to prevent unauthorized access.

 No one should be responsible for maintenance of their own personnel file or data.
 For example, the personnel file of a department or school's file administrator should be maintained by that individual's supervisor or manager, as appropriate.

 b.
 Terminated Employees

 The final department where a former employee worked is responsible for ensuring that appropriate records are retained for the requisite length of time.
-Records of former Stanford employees should be retained until the later of eight years following the date of termination or, if a claim is brought (e.g., grievance, lawsuit, or charge with state or federal agency), until the disposition of the claim is final.
+Records of former Stanford employees should be retained for eight years following the date of termination.

 c.
 Destruction of Outdated Information

 Personnel files contain confidential information and must be destroyed by shredding, incinerating or, in the case of digital records, purged by the system administrator.
 When the requisite period of data retention has passed, the records should be destroyed.
-Contact Employee and Labor Relations or SLAC's University Human Resources before the destruction or purging of any personnel information.
+Contact University Human Resources/Employee & Labor Relations or the SLAC Human Resources Department before the destruction or purging of any personnel information.